lhoogenraad/cosc349Assignment1/README.txt

 To upload an answer the following data must be given: paper code, exam year, exam question, and the answer to the question.
 The uploader also has the option to give their university username, but this is not required.

-To run this system run: vagrant up
+To run this system run: vagrant up   (This will probably take 2-3 minutes) Once all the Virtual Machines have booted, navigate to: 127.0.0.1:8080 in a browser to use the webservice.

-To use the service navigate to: 127.0.0.1:8080 in a browser
+You can check that all the Virtual Machines are running by using: vagrant status If this gives the following output, all the machines should be running correctly: